AryehSilver1/SNAQ/README.md

-# SNAQ: Spatial Neighborhood Analysis of QuPath
+# SNAQ: Single-cell Spatial Neighborhood Analysis and Quantification

 ## Introduction
 SNAQ provides tools for analyzing immunohistochemically stained tissue samples at the single-cell level, focusing on spatial patterns and cellular interactions.